projectnessie/cel-java/README.md

 ## Dependency-free artifact

 The `org.projectnessie.cel:cel-standalone` contains everything from CEL-Java and has no dependencies.
-It comes with relocated dependencies.
+It comes with relocated protobuf dependencies.

 Using `cel-standalone` is especially useful when your project requires different versions of `protobuf-java`.

+If you need CEL-Java's Jackson functionality, include the Jackson dependencies in your project.

 Use _either_ `cel-tools` _or_ `cel-standalone` - never both!